Wall Mirrors Aid your Childs Development

 Most mirrors are made from glass, so please be sure to oversee your child with a mirror.
 A free standing mirror is movable and potentially could collapse over them.
 Please be safe and keep safe.
 Full length mirrors on the other hand are hung on the wall but are low enough for children.

-Wall Mirrors Aid your Childs Development brought to you by Soraya Interiors Ltd. Home to decorative and modern, home and garden wall mirrors online.
-Shop at Soraya Interiors and enjoy free UK delivery and just in case, free returns.
-We have a full refund policy on any goods.
-For your convenience we offer advice on How to Hang a Wall Mirror? and the ability to purchase the correct wall fixings required to hang your mirror on any solid masonry or plasterboard wall.
+Wall Mirrors Aid your Child’s Development from Soraya Interiors – Decorative wall mirrors online.
+Shop at Soraya Interiors and enjoy free UK delivery and hassle free returns.
+For your convenience we offer advice on How to Hang a Wall Mirror?
+Purchase from us and select free wall fixings to hang your mirror on any solid masonry or plasterboard wall.